Aranshu/C-KBC-Game/README.md

 # KBC-Game

-KBC Game is a fun game with scoring mechanism.
-It is implemented using c language and uses makefile to run code and Mingw to run make file
+KBC Game is a Question/Answer game. which is having scoring mechanism for evaluation.
+It can help us to test our gernal knowledge and Have fun in our free time.

 ## Author